Andrewjw91/NLP-Topic-Modeling-for-Amazon-Reviews/NLP WriteUp.md

 ## Data

-I download my dataset as CSV from a Kaggle repository of Amazon reviews.
+I downloaded my dataset as CSV from a Kaggle repository of Amazon reviews.
 I cleaned the data by removing rows with null values, and I removed rows with reviews less than 30 characters.
 There were many reviews containing only a few words (e.g. "Five Stars", "Great!", "Nice"), which would not contribute to insightful results.
 The cleaned dataset consisted of 124,650 review documents, and 3 columns (Product Title, Star Rating, Review Text).
 The date range of the reviews were from 2010 to 2015.

 Below are the 10 topics that I subjectively labeled through the process of examining the top associated terms, and the documents with the highest expression of each topic.
 The top 15 terms are displayed as summary.